 Why?
 Well, the unique liquid nature of the share market combined with its mainstream use means that many investors are highly concerned with the dramatic re-valuations of companies in the share market that periodically occur.

 At its core, volatility measures the frequency that an asset’s price deviates from its average.

 What is a ‘high volatility’ or ‘low volatility’ share?

 When a share is described as ‘high volatility or ‘low volatility’, its price movement is typically being compared to the broader market, represented by an index such as the S&P/ASX 200 Index (ASX: XJO).

 On a basic level, shares that fall into the ‘growth shares’ category tend to display higher levels of volatility than ‘value shares’ or ASX blue chips.
 This typically involves outperformance against the index during bull markets and underperformance during bear markets.

 In contrast, companies that tend to have resilient and predictable cash flows, like utilities or infrastructure providers, tend to be ‘low volatility’ shares.
 These might underperform during bull markets but provide higher levels of capital protection during bear markets.

-Volatility can be measured in various ways and either for individual shares or of an entire market.
+Volatility can be measured in various ways, either for individual shares or across an entire market.